temporalio/sdk-typescript/docs/data-converter.md

 ## Decision

 Given the possibility of switching or adding other isolation methods in future, we opted to convert to/from Payloads inside the vm (`PayloadConverter`).
-We also added another transformer layer called `PayloadCodec` that runs outside the vm, can use node modules and Promises, and operates on Payloads.
+We also added another transformer layer called `PayloadCodec` that runs outside the vm, can use node APIs and Promises, and operates on Payloads.
 A `DataConverter` is a `PayloadConverter` and a `PayloadCodec`:

 ```ts
 export interface DataConverter {